 Even if there’s nothing wrong with you and there are no allergies to worry about, you should know it takes 15 minutes for a STAT order for blood type and cross match to be completed.
 That’s once you hit the door to the Emergency Room.
 25% of the Golden Trauma Hour gone.

 For those of you with something wrong, a complete medical history is not required.
-But anything concerning clotting (SUSAN), blood pressure(SUSAN), any medical issues they should know (like an MI, a renal stent, etc. SUSAN) you might want to put down there.
+But anything concerning clotting, blood pressure, heart rhythm, and any medical issues they should know (like an MI, a renal stent, etc.) you might want to put down there.
 Below is a close up of mine: